|Network Working Group||L. Dusseault|

-Clients also need to know whether the server supports specific patch document formats, so this specification introduces a new response header "Accept-Patch" used to specify the patch document formats accepted by the server.
+This specification introduces a new response header "Accept-Patch" used to specify the patch document formats accepted by the server.
 "Accept-Patch" MUST appear in the OPTIONS response for any resource that supports the use of the PATCH method.
 The presence of the "Accept-Patch" header in response to any method is an implicit indication that PATCH is allowed on the resource identified by the Request-URI.
+The presence of a specific patch document format in this header indicates that specific format is allowed on the resource identified by the Request-URI.

 OPTIONS /example/buddies.xml HTTP/1.1 Host: www.example.com

 HTTP/1.1 200 OK Allow: GET, PUT, POST, OPTIONS, HEAD, DELETE, PATCH Accept-Patch: application/example, text/example

 The examples show a server that supports PATCH generally using two hypothetical patch document formats.

 The security considerations for PATCH are nearly identical to the security considerations for PUT ([RFC2616], Section 9.6).
 These include authorizing requests (possibly through access control and/or authentication) and ensuring that data is not corrupted through transport errors or through accidental overwrites.
 Whatever mechanisms are used for PUT can be used for PATCH as well.
 The following considerations apply specially to PATCH.

 A document that is patched might be more likely to be corrupted than a document that is overridden in entirety, but that concern can be addressed through the use of mechanisms such as conditional requests using ETags and the If-Match request header.